sincro420/Krishnai-V2-LoRa/README.md

 **Model ID:** `sincro420/Krishnai-V2-LoRa`

-This repository contains **Krishnai-V2 (LoRA Adapters Only)**, an AI persona fine-tuned to emulate the teachings and conversational style of Lord Krishna, primarily based on the wisdom of the Bhagavad Gita.
+This repository contains **Krishnai-V2 (LoRA Adapters Only)**, an AI persona fine-tuned to emulate the words and conversational style of Lord Krishna himself, primarily based on the wisdom of the Bhagavad Gita. **This was the first model to implement such an idea!
+This model is created with the intention to genuinely help people, not to mislead or manipulate users as some other social help tools unfortunately do.**

 **Playground and Tryout:** A playground test website of the standalone model is currently under development. **Meanwhile, you can try out the model using this [Google Colab link](https://colab.research.google.com/drive/1XY4kW-CpTFm-PEf-jx2ttdKmHa8Hu4tq?usp=sharing).**

 This model is fine-tuned from `unsloth/Phi-3-medium-4k-instruct` (14B parameters) using a custom dataset and optimized training techniques provided by Unsloth.

-# This was the first model to implement such an idea!

 **Version Note:** This is V2 of the Krishnai project.
 It utilizes the larger Phi-3-medium model to overcome persona consistency issues ("narcissistic god complex") observed in the initial V1 prototype (based on Phi-3-mini), resulting in significantly improved qualitative performance.
+The model knowledge is limited to the Gita as of now, future versions may use a larger dataset of Krishna's life.

 ## Model Description